Rokyyz/Unit3/project/documentation.md

                 on_press: root.go_to_add_orders()
 ```

 One of the homepage buttons that will take the user to the specified screen in ScreenManager is displayed in the KV code above.
-This type of button is utilised on the homepage and satisfies the client's desire for a clean, professional look by being visually appealing and uncomplicated.
-I chose to utilise this button in order to provide some variation to the other button shapes I had.
-Another button I utilised is called MDRaisedButton; it is essentially the same as the button displayed in the code above, but it lacks an icon and a circular form.
+This type of button is utilized on the homepage and satisfies the client's desire for a clean, professional look by being visually appealing and uncomplicated.
+I chose to use this button to provide some variation to the other button shapes I had.
+Another button I implemented in the code and the final design is MDRaisedButton - essentially the same button displayed, but it doesn't have an icon and a circular form.

 ### MDLabel